It's a condition of On or Club licences that proper food should be available. It's part of being a good and responsible host.

-As eating before or while drinking is a major factor in reducing levels of intoxication, food must be readily and conveniently available whenever a premise is open and there is liquor for sale.
+Eating before or as we drink has a major impact on reducing levels of intoxication.
+That's why food must be readily and conveniently available whenever a premise is open and there is liquor for sale.

 The range and style of food must be similar to that shown on the menu submitted with a licence application.

 This is an example of the variety that is expected (not four different types of pie!)

 It is acceptable to have a menu from a neighbouring premise to provide for one or two of these options, however there must be a back up option that can be produced on site.

 A minimum standard on site would be a microwave or fryer and utensils and a supply of a variety of 'long life' meals that do not require temperature control, or tins of soup and rolls.

 There must be an area for preparation of food and utensils for service of the food.